Rocky Bleier: Vietnam

-While he was recovering in a hospital in Tokyo, doctors told him that he could not play football again.
+While he was recovering in a hospital in Tokyo, doctors told him he should not expect to ever play football again.
 Soon after, he received a postcard from Steelers owner Art Rooney which simply read "Rock - the team's not doing well.
 We need you.
 Art Rooney".
 Bleier later said, "When you have somebody take the time and interest to send you a postcard, something that they didn't have to do, you have a special place for those kinds of people".
 After several surgeries, he was discharged from the Army in July 1970, and began informal workouts with Steeler teammates.

 NFL career

 Bleier rejoined the Steelers in camp in 1970.
 Upon his return, he couldn't walk without being in pain, and weighed only 180 lb.
 He was put on injured reserve for the season, but returned in 1971 and played on special teams.
 He spent several seasons trying to get increased playing time, and was waived on two occasions.
 But Bleier never gave up, and said that he worked hard so that "some time in the future you didn't have to ask yourself 'what if?'".
 An offseason training regimen brought Bleier back to 212 lb in the summer of 1974, and he earned a spot in the Steelers' starting lineup.

 Since Preston Pearson was wearing number 26 (the number Bleier wore his rookie season before he went to Vietnam), Bleier switched to number 20 when he returned to the team.
 After Pearson was traded to the Dallas Cowboys in 1975, Bleier kept the number 20, with which he had become associated.

 In addition to being a great lead blocker, Bleier was the second of the Steelers' rushing weapons (Franco Harris was the primary back), but was effective nonetheless at both blocking and rushing.
 In 1976, both Harris and Bleier rushed for over 1,000 yards, making this the second NFL team to accomplish this feat, after Mercury Morris and Larry Csonka of the 1972 Miami Dolphins.

 Bleier played in the first four Steeler Super Bowl victories, and caught the touchdown pass from Terry Bradshaw that gave Pittsburgh a lead it would never relinquish in Super Bowl XIII.
 He also recovered Dallas's onside kick in the closing seconds, sealing the Steelers' victory.

 Bleier retired after the 1980 season, with 3,865 rushing yards, 136 receptions for 1,294 yards, and 25 touchdowns.
 At the time of his retirement, he was the Steelers' fourth all-time leading rusher.